The multiple holomorph of centerless groups: Applications

 is trivial, which is a contradiction.
 This proves (ii). \end{proof}

 We shall end by applying Theorem \ref{thm} to prove that Conjecture \ref{conj1} holds for certain families of centerless groups $G$.

-A group $G$ is said to be \emph{almost simple} if $A\leq G \leq \Aut(A)$ for some non-abelian simple group $A$, where $A$ is being identified with $\Inn(A)$.
+A group $G$ is said to be \emph{almost simple} if $A\subseteq G \subseteq \Aut(A)$ for some non-abelian simple group $A$, where $A$ is being identified with $\Inn(A)$.
 Since $A$ is centerless, so is $G$.
-It is known that $A$ is the socle of $G$, so every non-trivial normal subgroup of $G$ contains $A$, and that $\Aut(G)$ is also an almost simple group with socle isomorphic to $A$ (proofs may be found in \cite[Lemmas 4.2 and 4.3]{Tsang ASG}, for example).
+It is known that $A$ is the socle of $G$, so every non-trivial normal subgroup of $G$ contains $A$, and that $\Aut(G)$ is also an almost simple group with socle isomorphic to $A$ (e.g see \cite[Lemmas 4.2 and 4.3]{Tsang ASG}).

-\begin{thm} An almost simple group $G$ has cyclic $T(G)$ of order $2$. \end{thm} \begin{proof}Since $\Aut(G)$ is also almost simple, one of the $Q_1,Q_2$ in Theorem \ref{thm} must be trivial, for otherwise $Q_1\cap Q_2$ would contain the socle of $\Aut(G)$.
+\begin{thm} The quotient $T(G)$ is cyclic of order $2$ for all almost simple groups $G$. \end{thm} \begin{proof}Since $\Aut(G)$ is also almost simple, one of the $Q_1,Q_2$ in Theorem \ref{thm} must be trivial, for otherwise $Q_1\cap Q_2$ would contain the socle of $\Aut(G)$.
 It implies that the $K_1,K_2$ in Theorem \ref{thm} cannot be both proper. \end{proof}

 A group $G$ is said to be \emph{perfect} if $G=[G,G]$.